ess-dmsc/just-bin-it/README.md

-# Just Bin It
+# just-bin-it

-A lightweight program for histogramming neutron event data for diagnostic purposes.
+A lightweight program for histogramming neutron event data.

 ## Setup
 Python 3.6+ only.